 2.6 Saponification Value

 The saponification value was determined by refluxing the oil sample with alcoholic KOH for 30 min.
-After cooling, excess alkali was titrated with 0.5 N HCl using phenolphthalein as an indicator (A.O.A.C., 1960).
+After cooling, the excess alkali was titrated with 0.5 N HCl using phenolphthalein as an indicator (A.O.A.C., 1960).

 3. RESULT